MaxOlimpiadi/Clusters_and_lin/README.md

 ## Output Format

-The new JSON files follow a project-specific schema designed to support agentivity classification usind seq2seq models.
+The new JSON files follow a project-specific schema designed to support agentivity classification using seq2seq models.